auth0/docs/articles/hosted-pages/login.md

 #### Pass in Redirect URI

-You can also pass the `redirect_uri` option to `authorize`, and access it within the Hosted Login Page editor by referring to `config.callbackURL`.
+You can pass the `redirect_uri` option to `authorize`, and access it within the Hosted Login Page editor by referring to `config.callbackURL`.

 You can pass a value for `redirect_uri` to the `authorize` endpoint and access it in the Hosted Login Page editor using `config.callbackURL`.